<i>Dracophyllum townsonii</i>(<i>Dracophyllum townsonii</i>) hero image

 Dracophyllum townsonii

-Image credit: Inaka (Dracophyllum townsonii) - Photo by Wikipedia contributors, via Wikipedia
+Image credit: Inaka (Dracophyllum townsonii) - Photo via Wikipedia

 Plant Description

-Its older branches have grey, finely fissured bark, while younger stems are yellowish to reddish-brown.
-Dracophyllum Townsonii exhibits dimorphic leaves, meaning their form changes between juvenile and adult stages.
+Its older branches have grey, finely fissured bark, while younger stems are yellowish to reddish-brown Discover more about native shrubs.
+Dracophyllum townsonii exhibits dimorphic leaves, meaning their form changes between juvenile and adult stages.
 Juvenile leaves are spirally arranged, spreading, and light green to glaucous, measuring 60-125 mm long by 5-7 mm wide, with minutely serrulate margins.
 Adult leaves are spreading, glaucous, 12-52 mm long by 1-3.5 mm wide, with prominently striated and scabrid surfaces, and serrulate margins.
 The plant produces white flowers in short (6-8mm) clusters of one to four, located at the top of short side branches, often concealed by the leaves.

 Quick Facts